-This is part I of a series of posts about new complex immunotherapy trials available at Roswell Park Cancer Institute.
+This is part 1 of a series of posts about new complex immunotherapy trials available at Roswell Park Comprehensive Cancer Center.

-With so many exciting advances in immunotherapy in the news lately, I wanted to share a few thoughts about the new directions you can expect from the Roswell Park Center for Immunotherapy, and why these unique approaches give me great hope.
+With so many exciting advances in immunotherapy in the news lately, I wanted to share a few thoughts about the new directions you can expect from the Roswell Park Division of Translational Immuno-Oncology, and why these unique approaches give me great hope.

 We’re at a critical juncture now where we’re applying the knowledge of the past three decades and building on what we’ve learned from the dramatic successes of the last few years.

 We’re initiating a series of new trials involving complex immunotherapies, or what I like to call next-generation immunotherapies, including checkpoint inhibitors, chimeric antigen receptor t-cell (CAR T) therapies and novel therapeutic vaccines.
 We’re layering different concepts and technologies together to maximize the attack on tumor cells and create the most significant and long-term benefits for patients.

 Sign up to receive our monthly Cancer Talk e-newsletter.Sign up!